Meissen jug with Kakiemon decoration.

 Description

 The Royal Collection of Augustus the Strong includes a rounded vessel with a perforated bottom in the shape of a pear, featuring side loops on the handle.
-It is decorated with Kakiemon ornamentation depicting rocks and peonies.
-The rim and handle are adorned with a broad vine, following the Japanese model of decanters made for the European market in the early 18th century.
+It is adorned with Kakiemon decoration depicting rocks and peonies.
+The rim and handle are decorated with a broad vine, following the Japanese model of decanters for the European market from the early 18th century.
 The Kakiemon decoration is polychrome with gold accents.
-It is kept under the number "N = 80 w" in the Johanneum (or Palace) Palace.
-The minimum condition is acceptable, with a sword mark in underglaze blue.
+It is stored under the number "N = 80 w" in the Johanneum (or Palace) building.
+The condition is minimally acceptable, with a sword mark in underglaze blue.
 The height of the vessel is 13 cm.
 This decanter, created around 1730, was produced in two sizes.
-The smallest version with the number "80" from the former collection of Hans Sies was confiscated in April 1731 along with other related items and brought into the royal collection with the Palace number.
-See Eikelmann/Weber, vol. II, p.
-198, as well as catalog 173 and others.
-The Metropolitan Museum of Art, New York, inventory number 1995.268.100.
+The smaller version with the number "80" from the former collection of Hans Sies was confiscated in April 1731 along with other related items and brought into the royal collection with a Palace number.
+See Eikelmann/Weber, Volume II, p.
+198, as well as catalog 173, etc. The Metropolitan Museum of Art, New York, inventory number 1995.268.100.
 Provenance: formerly part of the royal collection of Augustus the Strong in the Japanese Palace.
-Rare porcelain decanter with Kakiemon decoration.
+A rare porcelain decanter with Kakiemon decoration.
 Made in Meissen around 1730.

 Lot No. 14466